Serbia Furniture Market

 Market data updated:

 Serbia is an export-oriented Southeast European furniture market with a growing domestic demand base and a meaningful local production role.
-The Serbia furniture market is shaped by household spending, specialist retail activity, production turnover, exports, imports, housing activity, consumer confidence, online product-search interest and the RSD/EUR exchange rate.
+The Serbia furniture market is shaped by household spending, specialist retail activity, production turnover, exports, housing activity, consumer confidence, online product-search interest and the RSD/EUR exchange rate.

 This monthly refreshed Serbia Furniture Market Hub brings together furniture market data on market size, retail demand, manufacturing activity, producer prices, trade flows, currency movement and macro demand signals in one country briefing.